Hill-station, Trekking, Scenic, Ayurveda, Wildlife

 Wayanad, the name derived from Vayal Nadu popularly means the land of paddy fields.
 Largely a retreat for the nature lovers, it is home to the oldest tribes.
 Land untread, untouched and unspoilt.
+Along with Ooty and Coorg, Wayanad is popular hill station weekend getaway for people of Bangalore and Mysore.

 It is also the 12th district of Kerala which is blessed with beautiful entangled Jungles, dense forest and deep valleys.
 Wayanad is endowed with rich tribal culture embellished with various art forms and dance styles.
 Around two third of the district population is tribal which include various sects such as Ooralis, Adiyars, Kurums, Paniys etc. These sects have their own unique dance style of which the most popular and well known dance style is the fire dance.
 People in these tribes lead a tranquil and an Eco friendly life with things made out of bamboo, clay etc. They live in Thatched roofs, Bamboo, bricks and mud houses situated in the swampy plateaus and valleys.